Whom Will a Judge Believe in a “He Said/She Said” Car Accident Lawsuit?

-Determining liability for a car accident often comes down to whom a B.C. judge finds more credible, the plaintiff or the defendant.
+Determining liability for a car accident often comes down to whom a judge finds more credible, the plaintiff or the defendant.
 In the absence of accident reconstruction experts or other specialists, personal injury claims typically succeed (or fail) based on a person’s ability to recall an accident that happened several years earlier.
 While judges do not expect perfect recall, they do expect a certain degree of consistency and reliability from the parties and other witnesses.

 Case Study: Sharma v.
 Kandola

 Here is an illustration of what we are talking about.
 Recently, a B.C.
 Supreme Court judge issued his judgment in the personal injury case of Sharma v.
 Kandola.
 This case was tried over the course of several days in September and October of 2018, although the accident took place four years earlier, on October 15, 2014.